ErikDono/Read_Me_Gen/Info.md

 ## Node JS and My Thought Process

-    This Read Me generator was very fun to make, and allowed me to really dig into aynch functions.
-I dislike crowded code, so i made modules for each page based off of the main objects of the assignment. first,
+    This ReadMe generator was very fun to make, and allowed me to really dig into asynchronous methods and their paths.
+I dislike crowded code, so I first made modules for each page based off of the main objectives of the assignment.
+I knew that I would need a list of questions, a write file method that includes a string interpolation for the ReadMe, and an axios call for the API in order to obtain the user’s git hub information.
+Each of these objectives have their own page, which made my index.js page much more concise.
+Each page has its own method, that uses information from user’s input through inquire.
+Please see my photos for more details on each page.

 ## Pictures and Descriptions